Asimov-Chuang/DeepHalo/B9Eq-4.md

 #### 4. Clarifying the distinction between DeepHalo and SDA [Rosenfeld et al., 2020]

 Thank you for the insightful observation.
 While DeepHalo shares some high-level similarities with set-dependent embedding (SDA) approaches such as [Rosenfeld et al., 2020, Eq.
-(2)], we would like to emphasize several key distinctions in both motivation and design.
+(2)], we would like to emphasize several key distinctions in both motivation and design, some are similar to point 3.

 DeepHalo is fundamentally grounded in halo effect theory, which prioritizes interpretable higher-order interactions.
-While incorporating context information (e.g., through contextual functions like $\phi$) is straightforward in both frameworks, interpretability requires controlling the maximum order of interactions—a key principle not enforced by SDA.
+While simply incorporating context information (e.g., through contextual functions like $\phi$) is straightforward, interpretability requires controlling the maximum order of interactions—a key principle not enforced by SDA.

 As the reviewer rightly noted, if Eq.
 (10) were applied to arbitrary context-based architectures (e.g., SDA), the number of halo terms would grow exponentially with the size of the offer set.
-This would result in a combinatorial explosion of interaction terms that are computationally infeasible and practically uninterpretable.
+This would result in a combinatorial explosion of interaction terms that are computationally hard and practically uninterpretable.

 In contrast: